 You write Voice Applications with Violet by composing what users-can-say and users-will-hear in voice scripts.
-More sophisticated applications can write reusable scripts as widgets, externalize integration logic into plugins, and add application logic in services.
+Sophisticated applications can add application logic via controllers, write reusable scripts as widgets, and externalize integration logic into plugins.

 Goals (States & Dialog Management)

-Conversational State can also be managed using code.
-Consider conversations as having a set of small milestones or Goals.
-Goals allow for the grouping of application and user responses.
-Your voice script can add a goal or clear a goal, and later respond differently depending on if a goal has been set.
-Scripts can also define goals that allow for the conversation engine to prompt the user and to wait for one of multiple responses back.
+Applications can add a goal or clear a goal, and later respond differently depending on if a goal has been set.
+Applications will also likely want to define goals that tells the conversation engine to prompt the user and to wait for one of multiple responses back.

 User & Application Response